e-lie/renardo-website/docs/alternative_editors.md

     - Renardo Binary Path is the path to python interpreter where renardo is installed e.g. `/home/machin/Desktop/virtualenv/bin/python`
     - Renardo Launch Arguments should be : `-m,renardo,--pipe`

-- Go to some python code file
+- Open some python code file
 - Hit `Ctrl+Shift+P` search for `Pulsardo Toggle`
-- You can then activate renardo code with Ctrl+Return or Ctrl+Alt !
+- You can then activate renardo code with `Ctrl+Return` or `Ctrl+Alt` !

 ### Vim